peteroupc/peteroupc.github.io/exporand.md

 > **Notes:**
 >
 > 1. Karney (2014, end of sec.
 4\)[^1] discusses how even the integer part can be partially sampled rather than generating the whole integer as in step 2 of the algorithm.
-However, incorporating this suggestion will add a non-trivial amount of complexity to the algorithm given earlier.
+However, incorporating this suggestion will add a nontrivial amount of complexity to the algorithm given earlier.
 > 2. The **RandUniform** algorithm is equivalent to generating the product of a random variate (**b**) and a uniform random variate between 0 and 1.
 > 3. If **b** is a uniform PSRN with a positive sign, an integer part of 0, and an empty fractional part, the **RandUniform** algorithm is equivalent to generating the product of two uniform random variates between 0 and 1.